ReactiveXYZ-Dev/Adonis-Queue-Pro/README.md

 ```
 The argument defines the number of workers to run simultaneously.
 Default to 1 if not provided.

-**Notice**: This command only support a simple ``fork`` based process manager which is easy for local testing.
+**Notice**: This command only supports a simple ``fork`` based process manager which is easy for local testing.
 It does not handle worker failure nor graceful restart.
-For production usage, you can use tools such as [Supervisor](https://github.com/Supervisor/supervisor) or [PM2](https://github.com/Unitech/pm2), and the command will be ``node queue_server.js`` in your app directory.
+For production usage, you can use tools such as [Supervisor](https://github.com/Supervisor/supervisor) or [PM2](https://github.com/Unitech/pm2), and the command will be ``node start/queue.js`` in your app’s root directory.

 ## Job API